itsdarrylnorris/itsdarrylnorris/README.md

 My name is Darryl Norris Marquez.
 In most places online, you can find as itsdarrylnorris.
 I am a software engineer currently working [@ShopPad](https://twitter.com/shoppad), previously [@HPE](https://twitter.com/hpe).
 I like to build websites and web applications in PHP, JavaScript/TypeScript, and Golang.
 I have an unhealthy obsession with Mexican food (🌯) and mechanical keyboards (⌨️).

+Hey there, I'm Darryl Norris Marquez, but you can find me online as itsdarrylnorris.
+I'm a software engineer, currently working at [@ShopPad](https://twitter.com/shoppad) (previously at [@HPE](https://twitter.com/hpe)).

+Aside from my love of tech, I'm also obsessed with Mexican food (🌯).
+In my free time, you can usually find me editing pictures and videos, or tinkering with some AI projects that have piqued my interest.

 <!--
 **itsdarrylnorris/itsdarrylnorris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.